The 3D Euler equations with inflow, outflow and vorticity boundary conditions: Flow map estimates

 \section{Flow map estimates}

-The pushforward of the initial vorticity by the flow map meets, along a hypersurface $S$ in $Q$, the pushforward of the vorticity generated on the inflow boundary.
+The pushforward of the initial vorticity by the flow map meets, along a hypersurface $\Cal{S}$ in $Q$, the pushforward of the vorticity generated on the inflow boundary.
 This requires some analysis at the level of the flow map.
 For the most part, the analysis in \cite{Paper1}, which we summarize here, suffices.
 The coarse bounds developed on the flow map in \cite{Paper1}, however, would only be sufficient for us to obtain small data existence of solutions: for the short time result for general data that we desire, we will require more explicit and refined bounds, which we develop in \cref{L:QuickFlow}.

-We assume throughout this section that $ \UU \in \UspaceN, \uu \in \uInputSpaceN $ for some $N \ge 0$.
-As in \cite{Paper1}, we extend $\uu$ to be defined on all of $\R \times \R^3$ using an extension operator like that in Theorem 5', chapter VI of \cite{Stein1970}.
-This extension need not be divergence-free.
-This extension is really for a matter of convenience in stating results; it is only the value of $\uu$ on $\ol{Q}$ that ultimately concerns us.
+We assume throughout this section that $ \UU \in \USpaceN, \uu \in \uInputSpaceN $ for some $N \ge 0$.
+As in \cite{Paper1}, we extend $\uu$ to be defined on all of $\R \times \R^3$ using an extension operator like that in Theorem $5'$, chapter VI of \cite{Stein1970}.
+This extension need not be divergence-free, and is used only as a matter of convenience in stating results; it is only the value of $\uu$ on $\ol{Q}$ that ultimately concerns us.

 We define $\eta \colon \R \times \R \times \R^3 \to \R^3$ to be the unique flow map for $\uu$, so that $\prt_{t_2} \eta(t_1, t_2; \x) = \uu(t_2, \eta(t_1, t_2; \x))$.
 Then $\eta(t_1, t_2; \x)$ is the position that a particle starting at time $t_1$ at position $\x \in \R^3$ will be at time $t_2$ as it moves under the action of the velocity field $\uu$.